AgResearch/dijest/README.md

 https://github.com/AgResearch/dijest/tree/master/Doc)

 To know how to use DiJest, use '-h' or '--help' option.
-For example : java -jar jast.jar -h
+For example : java -jar dijest.jar -h

 For any enquiries please [contact the author](mailto:cclementddel@gmail.com)